wynk182/acro-that/docs/pdf_structure.md

 ## Conclusion

 PDF files are **structured text files** with binary data embedded in streams.
 The structure itself—dictionaries, arrays, strings, references—is all text-based syntax.
-This is why `AcroThat` can use simple text traversal to parse and modify PDF dictionaries without needing a full PDF parser.
+This is why `CorpPdf` can use simple text traversal to parse and modify PDF dictionaries without needing a full PDF parser.

-The apparent complexity in `AcroThat` comes from:
+The apparent complexity in `CorpPdf` comes from:
 - Handling PDF's various value types
 - Proper encoding/decoding of strings
 - Careful preservation of structure during edits